How Functional Medicine Optimizes Nutrition to Heal

 In cases like these, the application of functional medicine can fine-tune their diet to be optimally effective.

-+ The Latest Nutrition Science
+Functional Medicine and the Latest Nutrition Science

 Nutrition as Medicine